kevingurke/Satoshi_Nakamoto-EQUALS-KuchenTV-EQUALS-Herr_Kuchen/research/related_figures_news.md

 - **YouTube Short**: Erik Ahrens: The former AfD spin-doctor reveals manipulation tactics.
 - **Reddit Discussion**: Right-wing extremist influencer Erik Ahrens demands something, discussion on his political flip-flopping and extremism.
 - **UCSD Profiles**: Unrelated Eric Ahrens, researcher in biomedical engineering (note: different person).

+## User Theory: GZSZ-like Team
+- **Claim**: GZSZ-like team of cheap statists and cheap Hollywood techniques is the key.
+(GZSZ is a German soap opera, suggesting a scripted, dramatic operation; "cheap statists" likely means cheap statisticians providing manipulated or fake data; "cheap Hollywood techniques" refers to low-budget propaganda methods like fake videos and emotional manipulation.)
+- **Evidence from Erik Ahrens**: As AfD's social media strategist, he is described as the "guru" behind the party's success on platforms like TikTok.
+He taught supporters how to fake videos for the party, using foreign content to create propaganda.
+Articles from NDR, ARD, t-online, and Wikipedia highlight his role in manipulating algorithms, emotions, and attention for political gain, influencing young voters with cheap, Hollywood-style techniques.